This might be Scott Pruitt's most destructive move yet

 Adopting a strategy successfully employed by the tobacco industry, Environmental Protection Agency Administrator Scott Pruitt announced a sweeping new regulation that would restrict the kinds of scientific studies the agency can use in developing its regulations.

 The EPA administrator, who has come under fire from both parties for his personal conduct and ethical scandals, announced the changes at an EPA event on Tuesday, where he was surrounded by conservative allies and pollution skeptics.
-“I know many of you here have supported this through a number of years,” told his audience, which did not include any reporters.
+“I know many of you here have supported this through a number of years,” he told his audience, which did not include any reporters.

 For years, EPA critics have pushed Congress to forbid the agency from relying on the studies that comprise the bulk of the independent research on fossil fuels on public health.
 Their strategy aims to sow doubt about the health effects of air pollution, while slowing down or weakening future rules targeting particulate matter and ozone.
 The proposed rule is modeled after bills introduced by Smith in the House, which Pruitt described as the “codification of an approach.”